What are Milia?

 2. Topical Retinoid Creams

-Topical retinoid creams are prescribed by a doctor.
-These are vitamin A-based medications and are popular for their anti-aging benefits.
-They are commonly used as an acne treatment but some doctors prescribe them for people with milia.
+Topical retinoid creams are vitamin A-based medications and are popular for their anti-aging benefits.
+They are commonly used as an acne treatment, but some doctors prescribe them for people with milia.

-Retinoids speed up the skin's turnover process.
-They encourage the body to shed dead or excess skin cells, making it easier for doctors to extract milia.
+Retinoids speed up the skin’s turnover process and encourage the body to remove excess or dead cells in the outer skin layer, making it easier to extract milia.
+However, it does have the following side effects:

 Studies show that it can take 3 to 6 months of regular use before recognizable improvements in the skin occur.
 The best results can take up to 6 to 12 months.5